 The Compensation Committee has the sole authority to retain, at our expense, one or more third-party compensation consultants to assist the Compensation Committee in performing its responsibilities.
-The Compensation Committee has engaged Radford, an Aon Hewitt company, as its independent compensation consultant.
+The Compensation Committee has engaged Radford, part of the Rewards Solutions practice of Aon Plc, as its independent compensation consultant.
 Radford assists the Compensation Committee in the development of a list of our peer companies and collects, analyzes and compares compensation data of such peer companies to the levels and components of our executive compensation program.
-Using the peer group data provided by Radford each year, the Compensation Committee determines the overall compensation of our named executive officers with a philosophy of setting base salaries and total direct compensation at approximately the 50th percentile of our peer group.
+Each year, using the peer group data provided by Radford as one of multiple reference points, the Compensation Committee determines the overall compensation of our named executive officers with a philosophy of setting base salaries and total direct compensation at approximately the 50th percentile of our peer group.
 The Compensation Committee evaluates and considers compensation data from our peer companies for each element of compensation to ensure the competitiveness of the compensation packages we provide to our executive officers.

-After consideration of the independence assessment factors provided under the listing rules of Nasdaq and the standards under the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Compensation Committee reviewed Radford's independence and concluded that it is an independent advisor to the Company and that the work it performed during fiscal 2018 did not raise any conflicts of interest.
+After consideration of the independence assessment factors provided under the listing rules of Nasdaq and the standards under the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Compensation Committee reviewed Radford's independence and concluded that it is an independent advisor to the Company and that the work it performed during fiscal 2019 did not raise any conflicts of interest.